facebookarchive/pose-aligned-deep-networks/README.md

   - Download caffe from Ning Zhang's caffe fork https://github.com/n-zhang/caffe
   - Put caffe directory inside pose-aligned-deep-networks/

-0. **Poselet Detection**
+0. **Poselet Detection (only if you need to run on your own data)** We provide cached poselet detections for Berkeley Attribute Dataset used in the papaer.
+If you want to use your own data, you have to
   - Download poselet detection code from http://www.cs.berkeley.edu/~lbourdev/poselets/
-  - Run poselet detection on your own data if needed.
+  - Run poselet detection on your images.
+The code returns poselet activations clustered into person hypotheses
+  - Match the hypotheses to your ground truths, taking into account the overlap and score.
+See Section 5 of [1] for details.
-  - Substract poselet_id by 1 inside phits.
+  - Substract 1 from poselet_id inside phits to make them compatible to the PANDA version.

 0. **MATLAB**
   - The software is tested on MATLAB R2012b and R2012a versions.